Jules Bouyer

 Jules Bouyer (born 22 July 2002) is a French diver.

 Career

 Bouyer started diving at a very young age.
 His potential was detected by his trainer who allowed him to join INSEP.

 Bouyer finished in 11th place in the 3-metre springboard event at the 2018 Youth Olympic Games in Buenos Aires.

 At the 2023 European Games, Bouyer was the silver medallist in the 3-meter springboard and the bronze medallist in the synchronized 3-meter springboard with Alexis Jandard.

-On 15 July 2023 at the 2023 World Aquatics Championships in Fukuoka, he and Alexis Jandard won the bronze medal in the 3.4 metre synchronized event.
+On 15 July 2023 at the 2023 World Aquatics Championships in Fukuoka, Bouyer and Alexis Jandard won the bronze medal in the 3.4 metre synchronized event.

 After a shoulder injury, Bouyer participated in the 2024 World Diving Championships in Doha, Qatar.
 He finished 5th, which allowed him to be qualified individually for the 2024 Summer Olympics.